 Stages of Judicial Service Exam

 The judicial service exam has three phases, i.e., preliminary, mains, and interview.

 The preliminary examination is an MCQ-based paper, and the person qualifying for this exam will be entitled to appear for the mains examination.

 Mains examination is a subjective paper.
 There are three to four papers in this exam, and the candidates selected in this exam shall be called for an interview round.
 The number of candidates selected in this round depends upon the vacancies available at that time.
 Candidates called for interviews are three times the number of vacancies available.

 Then, the interview is the last stage, where the candidates are judged and selected based on their qualities, including general interest, personality, and intelligence.

 All India Judicial Services Examination

-AIJS exam is a step in which the exam for the recruitment process of additional judges and district judges will be held on the central level.
-As the UPSC exams are conducted for the whole country, in the same way, AIJS will be conducted for the judges on the central level.
+The AIJS exam is a step in which the exam for the recruitment process of additional judges and district judges will be held at the central level.
+As the UPSC exams are conducted for the whole country, AIJS will be conducted for the judges on the central level in the same way.

 Duties of a Judge